javatechy/nodejs/README.md

 This is simple node js operations project

 #Projects:
-DirectoryWatcher :  monitors a directory if any changes found in the mentioned directory it runs mvn clean install run this command  to install dependent module : npm install chokidar --save
+Watcher :  monitors a directory if any changes found in the mentioned directory it runs mvn clean install run this command  to install dependent module : npm install chokidar --save